Brown-University-Library/bdr-api-tools/plan_for_class_refactor.md

 All design choices below are made to align with these guidelines.

+## 0) Maintainer preferences for this refactor

+- Keep `main()` as an independent manager function.
+Do not bundle it into another class.
+- Only introduce a class if it will have three or more methods.
+If a concept would result in fewer than three methods, keep the logic as standalone functions for now.

 ## 1) Current system overview

 `gather_extracted_text.py` currently contains 30 functions that together: